Skip to content

 Police said Jaadir Goodwyn hit three nurses who were tending to a shooting victim he had just dropped off when he fled in a Jeep Cherokee.

-Goodwyn’s surrender comes a day after police held a news conference identifying him as the suspect in the hit-and-run that left three nurses injured, including one who is still in critical condition, fighting for his life.
+Goodwyn’s surrender came a day after police held a news conference identifying him as the suspect in the hit-and-run that left three nurses injured, including one who is still in critical condition, fighting for his life.

-The nurses who were injured are a 36-year-old man who was still listed in critical condition and two other men — ages 51 and 37 — who were reported in stable condition.
+The nurses who were injured are a 36-year-old man who was listed in critical condition and two other men — ages 51 and 37 — who were reported in stable condition.

 Police are still working to identify the two other people who were in the Jeep as well as what led to the shooting on Belmont Avenue, said Vanore.